Current filters applied:

 The Kani Shaie Archaeological Project is a collaboration between the University of Cambridge, the University of Coimbra (Portugal), and the Sulaymaniyah Directorate of Antiquities.
 Since 2013, the project organises excavations at the site of Kani Shaie near the town of Bazyan in Sulaymaniyah...

-The Mapping Archaeological Heritage in South Asia (MAHSA) project will document the endangered archaeology and cultural heritage of the Indus River Basin and the surrounding areas and publish this information in an Open Access Arches geospatial database.
-This database will be a collaborative output...
+The Mapping Archaeological Heritage in South Asia ( MAHSA ) project, now in its Phase 2, will continue to document the endangered archaeology and cultural heritage of the Indus River Basin and the surrounding areas and publish this information in an Open Access Arches geospatial database.
+Over the...

 SILKGLASS is a Horizon Europe MSCA-PF fellowship funded by UKRI and hosted by the McDonald Institute for Archaeological Research, University of Cambridge.
 Central Asia is traditionally seen as a passive Silk Roads throughway rather than an active and creative node.
 SILKGLASS seeks to investigate...